Charles Hatfield: References in popular culture

 Charles Hatfield and the 1916 flooding at Lake Morena is the subject of the song "Hatfield" by the band Widespread Panic.
 Singer/guitarist John Bell wrote the song after reading the story of the rainmaker in a Farmers' Almanac.
 The song was released on the album Everyday in 1993.
-It has been featured in books, television shows, and continues to be a reference point in discussions about California's climate.

 Charles Hatfield and the San Diego flood is credited as the inspiration for the instrumental musical piece "The Rainmaker" from the album Innovators released in 1993 by Sam Cordon and Kurt Bestor.

 Hatfield's story inspired the 1956 Burt Lancaster film The Rainmaker, based on the play of the same name.
 Hollywood invited Hatfield to the premiere.
 The play also became the basis of a Broadway Musical, 110 in the Shade.

 In T. Jefferson Parker's 2007 novel Storm Runners, Charles Hatfield's fictional great-great-granddaughter takes up his research.

 Charles Hatfield and the San Diego flood was featured in a 2016 episode of the White Rabbit Project on Netflix.

 Charles Hatfield and his rainmaking endeavors are mentioned in Chapter One of Mark Arax's 2019 book, "The Dreamt Land."

 Charles Hatfield and the San Diego flood is the subject of The Wizard of Sun City: The Strange, True Story of Charles Hatfield, The Rainmaker Who Drowned a City's Dreams by Garry Jenkins.